DocRaptor/docraptor-swagger/README.md

 For historical reasons we have the Node.js client in this repo, but all other languages exist in their [own repos](https://github.com/docraptor/).
 Eventually the Node.js client will move elsewhere.

+## Development and Release

+If you make changes to `docraptor.yaml` or something in `script/`, you probably will want to synchronize that change to all the language repos.
+Do the following for each of the repos.

+1. Run `script/update_from_upstream`
+2. Inspect changes and modify examples, readme, tests, etc.
+3. Commit and push to GitHub
+4. Follow release instructions for that repo.

 ## Scratchlist of Issues
 While we're still sorting out the basics here's a list of crazy things
 - java does not have file deserialization support